tezos/tezos-mirror/docs/developer/proposal_testing.rst

 `3.
 Set user-activated upgrade`_.

-2. Link the snapshot Alpha protocol in the build system
+2. Link the Snapshot Alpha Protocol in the Build System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the Alpha protocol was snapshot into